 - Using electric beaters or a mixer fit with the paddle attachment, beat the butter and brown sugar on medium high speed for 3 minutes, until the mixture is fluffy and scraping the sides of the bowl often.
 Add the eggs one at a time, beating well after each addition.
 Mix in the vanilla.

-- In a separate bowl, sift the flour, baking powder, baking soda and salt.
+- In a separate bowl, sift the flour, cocoa powder, baking powder, baking soda and salt.
 Add this alternately with the buttermilk, starting and ending with the flour mixture and mixing well after each addition.
 Scrape the batter into the prepared pans and spread it to level.

 - Bake the cakes for 25 to 30 minutes, until a tester inserted in the centre of the cake comes out clean.
 Allow the cakes to cool for 20 minutes in the pans, and then turn them out on a rack to cool completely.